rcgoodfellow/blog/content/post/2018-03-20-Linux-Kernel-4.0-Tracing-Muffins.markdown

 }
 ```

-Lets take a look at a very simplified version of [`fib_get_table`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/net/ipv4/fib_trie.c?h=v4.15.11#n1296), note that all of the error handling and bactrace code has been removed from the code below.
-Only the parts necessary to understand the _normal_ case are shown so we can get an immideate picture of what is going on.
+Lets take a look at a **_very simplified_** version of [`fib_get_table`](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/tree/net/ipv4/fib_trie.c?h=v4.15.11#n1296), note that all of the error handling and backtrace code has been removed from the code below.
+Only the parts necessary to understand the **_normal_** case are shown so we can get an immediate picture of what is going on.

 {{< highlight c "linenos=inline" >}}
 int fib_table_lookup(struct fib_table *tb, const struct flowi4 *flp,